 The first son asks, 'Why has God given us these customs?'
-Then he hikes the price up on some AIDS drugs.
+Then he tries to defund public schools.
 Give him what he wants, for he affirms the system.
 Teach him to manipulate it for his benefit.
 Indeed, he will throw some D's on that shit.
-Man I saw that fucker at YCombinator last year peddling some heuristic detection algorithm for unregulated markets to leverage, and I was like, "What?"
-He will sell his stock in Theranos, and as he sits in The Edge drinking Kopi Luwak, his mistress's yoga pants flow like a spilled bottle of Manischewitz.
+He's got a machine learning cluster working it out this very second.
+"Bro, this shit is like going to like fucking totally disrupt," he mutters and mutters, eyes darting from side to side.
+You will tell him that you know a thing, and then he will mansplain that thing back to you, to the very last detail.

 The second son asks, 'So what do you really think of this God thing anyway, and all these rituals where we have to wait so long to eat such weird food?'
 And while he used to say 'what's with that stuff in the Windex bottle, anyway?', now he just looks pissy.
-By saying 'You' instead of 'I,' he makes it clear that his attitude is some serious bullsh.
-His hashtags are the worst.
+By saying 'You' instead of 'I,' he makes it clear that the Youtube radicalization has really set in.
+Do not engage him about the nature of the Federal Reserve.
+His takes are colder than the nipple on a witch's tit, colder than a bucket of penguin shit.